-5.5 Storing Data on the Network
+5.6 Storing Data on the Network

-All work-related council information should be stored on an appropriate network drive.
-No data should be stored on the hard drive of a PC or laptop, nor on the desktop.
+Store all work-related council information on an appropriate network drive.
+Do not store work data on the hard drive of a PC or laptop, nor on the desktop.

-5.6 Removable Media
+5.7 Removable Media